quicwg/base-drafts/draft-ietf-quic-recovery.md

 RTT is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
-An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not retransmittable.
+An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not ack-eliciting.
 When RTT is calculated, the ack delay field from the ACK frame SHOULD be subtracted from the RTT as long as the result is larger than the Min RTT.
 If the result is smaller than the min_rtt, the RTT should be used, but the ack delay field should be ignored.